V.I.P. (American TV series): Merchandise

 On March 14, 2006, Sony Pictures Home Entertainment released the first season of V.I.P. on DVD in Region 1.

 V.I.P. received video game adaptations from Ubi Soft, for the PC, PlayStation, PlayStation 2, Game Boy Color and Game Boy Advance in 2001 and 2002.
 An adaptation for Xbox was announced but cancelled.

 In 2000, Johnny Lightning released two sets of V.I.P. themed diecast cars in 1/64 scale.
 There were 8 different vehicles issued in total.

 TV Comics! published a comic based on the series in 2000.

 The series V.I.P. was co-produced with Telewizja Polsat from Poland.
 This is the first foreign series co-created by Telewizja Polsat, which exclusively aired the show in Poland.

 Awards and nominations

 In 1999, the series was nominated for a Primetime Emmy Award for Outstanding Main Title Theme Music.
 In 2002, V.I.P. was nominated for three Daytime Emmy Awards, winning one for Outstanding Single Camera Editing.

 Syndication

 The show premiered in syndication on September 26, 1998.
 Among the stations that carried it was the ensemble of Fox's 22 owned-and-operated stations, who signed when the show was in pre-production in December 1997.
-As of 2025, the series is currently airing on MeTV+ and is available on Tubi, but formerly on Crackle.
+As of 2026, the series is currently airing on MeTV+ and is available for streaming online on Amazon Prime Video, The Roku Channel (both via the Howdy subscription-video-on-demand streaming service that Roku owned) and the Fox Corporation-owned Tubi (that added in May 2021), but formerly on Crackle (until 2023).
 Episodes in Spanish debuted on CineSony on February 14, 2014.

+Select episodes of the show (including the pilot episode) are also available on the Piece of the Action and Throw Back TV YouTube channels (managed by Sony Pictures Television, the show's current international distributor).